 - Pay overtime to family members the same way you do for regular employees.

-- Provide the same benefits (paid time off, sick time, health insurance) to family members as you do to regular employees.
+- Provide the same benefits (paid time off, sick leave, health insurance) to family members as you do to regular employees.

 Pros and cons of working with family

-It’s an opportunity for children to gain experience. “[A family business] can be a chance for a young person to gain valuable working experience, setting them ahead of their peers when they are able to enter the general workforce,” said Tyler Read, CEO of PTPioneer.
-"However, it can be a con in the kid’s eyes if they are forced into work they don’t want to do.”
+- It’s an opportunity for children to gain experience. “[A family business] can be a chance for a young person to gain valuable working experience, setting them ahead of their peers when they are able to enter the general workforce,” said Tyler Read, founder of PTpioneer.
+“However, it can be a con in the kid’s eyes if they are forced into work they don’t want to do.”

 - You could save money.
 “There can be a major financial benefit of working with your significant other, because you can share an accountant, a tax preparer, a cell phone plan and several other expenses that unrelated colleagues can’t share,” said Nerissa Zhang, CEO of The Bright App.

-They might come to resent you.
+- They might end up resenting you.
 “If you are offering a family member a job in something they aren’t particularly interested in, just to help them out or for whatever reason, this is where problems could brew, as one could become resentful of the other’s success or happiness in their job,” said Michael Lowe, CEO of CarPassionate.

-They may abuse the relationship.
-“Family members may be more prone to disobey company protocol, since they can leverage their relationship with you," said Cook.
+- They may abuse the relationship.
+“Family members may be more prone to disobey company protocol since they can leverage their relationship with you,” Cook said.

 - It could affect your relationship.
-“Layoffs might be the toughest thing to do,” said Michael Tomaszewski, CPRW and career advice writer at Zety.
+“Layoffs might be the toughest thing to do,” said Michael Tomaszewski, a certified professional resume writer and career advice writer at Zety.
 “Whatever reasons you have to let someone go, firing a family member will make you want to eat bubble wrap.
 There’s just not a good way to do this without ruining personal relationships, possibly with the whole family.”

 Examples of successful family-run businesses

-If you’re concerned about employing family members, take a look at these five successful family-run businesses that have found ways to make it work.
+If you’re concerned about employing family members, it may help to look at family-run success stories.

-Comcast is another successful family-owned business.
-Ralph Roberts founded it as a small cable company in Mississippi, growing it into a billion-dollar empire before he passed the business down to his son.
+- Comcast: This telecommunications company is another successful family-owned business.
+Ralph Roberts founded it as a small cable company in Mississippi, growing it into a billion-dollar empire before passing down the business to his son.